In Support of Richard Stallman

 We came across an example of this.
 A woman tweeted that Stallman gave her a “stuffed animal” while riding the elevator with him (it was probably a gnu, to tell her about GNU and free software).
 But it sounds like she did not appreciate it.
 Here's the tweet[5]:

-That was posted on September 13, 2019, three days before Stallman's resignation.
-In those days, people were spreading misinformation and desperately trying to find “evidence” of his alleged misbehavior.
-The intention of the tweet is not clear, but it was a reply to someone who was accusing Stallman of defending rape—backing the claim with a picture of the sign on the door.
-Did the woman who tweeted the story of the puppet hope it would count as “evidence”?
+The intention of the tweet is not clear, but it was a reply to someone who was accusing Stallman of defending rape—backing the claim with the picture of a certain sign on the door.

 • The Mattress #mattress